ManiMatter/decluttarr/README.md

 - Is Mandatory: No (Defaults to False)

 **SSL_VERIFICATION**
-- Turns SSL certificate verification on or off for all API calls.
+- Turns SSL certificate verification on or off for all API calls
+- `True` means that the SSL certificate verification is on
+- Warning: It's important to note that disabling SSL verification can have security implications, as it makes the system vulnerable to man-in-the-middle attacks.
+It should only be done in a controlled and secure environment where the risks are well understood and mitigated
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to True)